-While much of a team lead’s time is spent ensuring that the team completes its assigned tasks while following COA regulations, the team lead’s key role is helping the team members arrive at a defensible decision regarding each of the Common Standards, Program Standards, and the overall accreditation recommendation.
-Since these involve holistic professional judgment, the team lead must conduct team meetings in a manner that fosters open discussion, attention to the evidence, adherence to the language of the standards, and a balance between the realities of human organizations and the need for maintaining standards.
-It is important to have sufficient information from enough different sources that the team can utilize a triangulation process for determining whether standards are being met.
-For example, if dissimilar responses about a standard are received from two or more sources or two or more team members, extra care should be taken to gather more information about the standard during the remaining time available in the visit.
-Standards judged as met must be substantiated by the evidence used in making the judgment.
-Similarly, it is important that any standard that initially lacks evidence of being fully met receives careful attention to ensure that adequate evidence is collected to guide the team’s decision.
+While much of a team lead’s time is spent ensuring that the team completes its assigned tasks while following COA procedures, the team lead’s key role is helping the team members arrive at a defensible decision regarding each of the Common Standards, Program Standards, and the overall accreditation recommendation.
+Since this work involves some degree of professional judgment, the team lead must conduct team meetings in a manner that fosters open discussion, attention to the evidence, adherence to the language of the standards, and a balance between the realities of human organizations and the need for maintaining standards.
+Standards findings must be substantiated by the evidence used in making the judgment.
+It is important that any standard that initially lacks evidence of being fully met receives careful attention to ensure that adequate evidence is collected to guide the team’s decision.
 In addition, the institution needs to be apprised throughout the visit of any evidence the team may need, but cannot find, in determining whether a standard is met.

-Team leads must be fully conversant with the standards that are being used for the review, especially the Common Standards, including the definitions and operational implications of findings on standards.
-As the team deliberates, the lead should ensure that they have adequately reviewed and weighed all the evidence.Factual information about elements of intentionality (is the absence of an item deliberate or accidental?), institutionalization of activity (was this done just for the COA visit or is it a long-standing practice?), recency (how long has this been in place?), and institutional politics (is the program affected by larger institutional policies or problems?) are important when arriving at these decisions.
-Information gained from single sources or that is significantly different from what other sources are providing should be viewed with great caution.
-One benefit of the Day Two team meeting is that it provides early feedback about the institution and its programs.
-That meeting provides a critical opportunity to identify discrepant information about a particular standard, or set of standards, and can alert the team lead to the need for additional information that must be requested at the mid visit briefing so that the team can develop a finding that is supported by sufficient and consistent data.
+Team leads must be fully conversant with the common standards and the program standards that are being used for the review.
+As the team deliberates, the lead should ensure that they have adequately reviewed and weighed all the evidence.